Find us on Facebook

 Our Sponsors

 We get great support from the Nelson Trout fishing club and from Nelson Marlborough Fish and Game.
 We are also greatly appreciate the assistance provided by the Corrections Department who maintain the grounds around the ponds and to ITM Nelson who have provided the timber to build and repair the disabled fishing platforms.
-Taylors Contracting also assist us with the bulk earthworks around the ponds.
+Taylors Contracting and Egypt Construction also assist us with the bulk earthworks around the ponds.

 Pubcharity , the Network Tasman Trust, and the Corrections Department assist us to maintain the ponds and Rata Foundation provide funds to assist the stocking the ponds with fish.